aditya04x/student-grade-analyzer/README.md

 # Student Grade Analyzer

-A modular and efficient Python tool to analyze student marks using statistical methods.
+This is a simple and modular Python project that helps analyze student marks.
-This project allows users to load marks from a CSV file or enter them manually, compute all key statistics, analyze class performance, and generate a structured JSON report.
+You can load marks from a CSV file or enter them manually, and the program will calculate important statistics and performance insights automatically.
-All logs are stored in a log file for debugging and tracking.

-This project fulfills academic requirements for Python Programming, covering modular design, file handling, functions, logging, and structured reporting.

-##  Features

-###  1. CSV / Manual Input Options
+It also creates a clean JSON report and keeps logs of everything that happens.

+This project was built as part of my introduction to problem solving coursework.

+## What this project can do

+### Load Marks
+You can provide marks in two ways:
-- Load marks from a `.csv` file
+- Upload a CSV file
-- OR enter marks manually through the command-line interface
+- Enter marks manually in the terminal

-###  2. Statistical Analysis
-Automatically calculates:
+### Calculate Statistics
+The program automatically finds:
 - Mean
 - Median
 - Mode